見出し画像

 Principle of indeterminacy

-After this overview of the ideas of classical physics, Dewey briefly reviewed the principle of indeterminacy as an embodiment of the non-spectator’s or interactional idea that the act of observing itself affects the object being observed, as follows:
+Carrying on the idea of rejecting the conventional idealization, Dewey outlined the principle of indeterminacy as a realization of the non-spectator’s or interactive idea that “the act of observation itself affects the object being observed” (*2) as follows:

-We should all, I suppose, recognize that when we perceive an object by means of touch, the contact introduces a slight modification in the thing touched.
-Although in dealing with large bodies this change would be insignificant, it would be considerable if we touched a minute body and one moving at high speed.
-It might be thought that we could calculate the displacement thus effected, and by making allowances for it determine exactly the position and momentum of the thing touched.
-But this result would be theoretical, and would have to be confirmed by another observation.
+We should all, I suppose, recognize that when we perceive an object by means of touch, the contact introduces a slight modification in the thing touched. … in dealing with large bodies this change would be insignificant….
 (Dewey, 1929, p.
 203 [LW 4, 162])

 The above can theoretically be stated as follows: